Develop your visual style in one of the most beautiful settings on earth

 Tuition includes instruction, first and last night dinner, travel on the island (the group will be traveling together in vans, however students may opt to rent their own cars – if so, the rental costs are not included.)

 This is an ideal workshop to bring along a spouse, son or daughter or partner.
 If you are bringing a companion you may want to consider renting your own vehicle for your companion’s convenience during class, reviews, and some field trips Non-photographic companions may join the group sessions and meals but are not involved in the critique or review sessions.
-Companion supplement is $250.
-Aside from the two group dinners, breakfasts, lunches and other dinners are independent, though workshop participants are encouraged to join each other at local restaurants.
-Meg and Elizabeth will provide information on local cafes and places to eat.
+Companion supplement is $295.

 Accommodations are not included.
-Meg & Elizabeth will be staying at the Dolphin Bay Hotel,http://www.dolphinbayhotel.com/ a short walk from downtown Hilo and suggest that students book there as well..
+Meg & Elizabeth will be staying at the Dolphin Bay Hotel, dolphinbayhotel.com a short walk from downtown Hilo and suggest that students book there as well..
 All units have full kitchens, TVs and WIFI.
 Coffee/tea are available each morning at 5am, followed by pastries at 6:30am and fresh fruit all day.
 The grounds around the hotel are beautifully landscaped with exotic orchids, plumeria, wild ginger, bird of paradise, palm trees and native Hawaiian ferns.
 There are several paths behind the hotel that lead to a jungle garden.
 MMW+C has rooms reserved here for our students to book for a Saturday arrival and Saturday departure.
 You must book directly with Dolphin Bay to secure your room and mention that you are one of our group.
 February is the most popular month to visit Hawaii, so please book your room by October 15 to assure your room in Hilo.